Did Iconic Renaissance Artist Raphael Die From Too Much Sex?

 Disputation of Holy Sacrament (1509-1510) by Raphael. ( Public Domain )

-Whilst Raphael was in Rome, another great painter, Michelangelo, was also there.
+While Raphael was in Rome another great painter, Michelangelo, was also there.
 The latter was commissioned to paint the ceiling of the Sistine Chapel and this masterpiece had an influence on Raphael’s own style when he was working on the Raphael Rooms.
 Raphael’s ability to absorb different styles from various other painters is said to have annoyed Michelangelo, who even accused Raphael of plagiarism.

 - The masterful works of ancient sculptor Phidias

 - Gone Without a Trace?
 Searching for the Tomb of the Famous Artist Diego Velazquez